In a Nutshell:

 That’s very good.

-In addition to that, the Soho boasts Osaki’s excellent body scanning technology, which automatically adjusts the position of the rollers before your massage begins to make sure they’re hitting all the right spots.
+In addition, the Soho boasts Osaki’s excellent body scanning technology, which automatically adjusts the position of the rollers before your massage begins to ensure they’re hitting all the right spots.

-This works the overwhelming majority of the time, but on those rare occasions where something goes wrong, you’ll find controls on the remote that allow you to manually tweak the positions of the rollers.
+This works the overwhelming majority of the time, but on those rare occasions when something goes wrong, you’ll find controls on the remote that allow you to tweak the rollers’ positions manually.

-We’ve seen a number of Osaki OS-Pro Soho 4D massage chair reviews that really sing this chair’s praises on this front, and we largely agree.
-Compared to its similarly priced peers, the Soho brings a lot to the table here.
+We’ve seen several Osaki OS-Pro Soho 4D massage chair reviews that praise this chair on this front, and we largely agree.
+Compared to its similarly priced peers, the Soho offers a lot.

 In looking at the basic massage chair techniques, we find: